ramsnerm/php-devoloDHC-quibino-flush2relays/README.md

 # php-devoloDHC-quibino-2flush

-This is a php script to control the Qubino Flush 2 Relay ZMNHBDx using the php API [php-devoloDHC](https://github.com/KiboOst/php-devoloDHC) for Devolo Home Control from [KiboOst](https://github.com/KiboOst).
+This CLI is a php script to control the Qubino Flush 2 Relay ZMNHBDx using the php API [php-devoloDHC](https://github.com/KiboOst/php-devoloDHC) for Devolo Home Control from [KiboOst](https://github.com/KiboOst).

 ## What is it about?